 Although Officiants are listed as "vendors" on most wedding websites, your relationship with your Officiant is a unique one which usually exceeds a mere exchange of money for services rendered or products purchased.

 Getting to know your Officiant and understanding the amount and depth of attention he/she will provide you is important and should be reflected in the Officiant's fees.
+When you hire me, I am your "minister" throughout the process.
 My fees for ministerial services are consistent with my professional ordained clergy colleagues.
-NOTE: Weddings performed in Unitarian Universalist churches will conform to UUMA rates ( $450 with rehearsal, plus travel).

 " "I Do" Package: Elopements and Brief Non-Customized Ceremonies" $250 (typically does not involve a rehearsal, a large crowd or a wedding party)